-Therapists Use Cooking to Treat Depression and Anxiety
+Culinary Therapy – Using Cooking to Treat Depression and Anxiety

 Many cooks know what a sanctuary the kitchen can be.
-Now, some health-care clinics and counselors are using cooking or baking as therapy tools for people suffering from depression, anxiety, and other mental-health problems.
+Now, some health-care clinics and counselors are using cooking or baking as culinary therapy tools for people suffering from depression, anxiety, and other mental-health problems.

 The courses are often partly aimed at teaching healthy cooking and eating skills to people living tough, chaotic lives.
-In addition, clinical counselors say cooking also soothes stress, builds self-esteem, and curbs negative thinking by focusing the mind on following a recipe.
+In addition, clinical counselors say culinary therapy also soothes stress, builds self-esteem, and curbs negative thinking by focusing the mind on following a recipe.
 Often, the courses are part of a larger treatment plan that also includes talk therapy or medication.

 Cooking Enhances Mental Health

 A Bethlehem, Conn., treatment center for teens uses cooking lessons to help treat teen mental health issues and addiction.
 The Culinary Program Director at Newport Academy runs the courses, and teaches teens how to make healthier versions of their favorite foods.